influxdata/docs-v2/content/influxdb/clustered/admin/scale-cluster.md

 Horizontal scaling increases write throughput and is typically the most effective scaling strategy for the Router.
-Vertical scaling (specifically increased CPU) improves the Router's ability to parse incoming line protocol under heavy load.
+Vertical scaling (specifically increased CPU) improves the Router's ability to parse incoming line protocol with lower latency.

 ### Ingester